Hell of a Summer: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on 11 critics, indicating "mixed or average" reviews.

 Valerie Complex of Deadline Hollywood gave the film a positive review.
 She praised Wolfhard and Bryk's direction, saying "they craft a distinct cinematic piece that is both a tribute to and a reinvention of the slasher genre".
 She wrote the film's lighting was an issue, which causes some of the nighttime scenes to be dimly lit.
 She ended her review writing that the film "is a delightful mix that strikes the right balance of '80s horror nostalgia and fresh, modern creativity.
-While it occasionally stumbles in its visual execution, the clever narrative and sharp societal insights ensure it’s a movie worth watching."
+While it occasionally stumbles in its visual execution, the clever narrative and sharp societal insights ensure it's a movie worth watching."
 Jourdain Searles from The Hollywood Reporter said of the film, "The biggest problem with Hell of a Summer is that there's really not much to say about it.
 Watching it is like being in a freshman film class in which the professor is asking everyone to come up with detailed notes on how to improve the film.
 But making a film is still an achievement in itself, paving the way for more polished work in the future.
 Maybe it's enough that Hell of a Summer leaves us eagerly wondering what Bryk and Wolfhard will make next."

 Peter Debruge of Variety noted the homages to earlier slasher films, such as Friday the 13th and Scream, writing "the movie's hella derivative, but still quite entertaining, with an appealing cast and memorable characters".
-Writing for The New York Times, Calum Marsh labelled the film "surprisingly tame" and "boring" David Ehrlich of IndieWire graded the film a B−.
+Writing for The New York Times, Calum Marsh labelled the film "surprisingly tame" and "boring".
+David Ehrlich of IndieWire graded the film a B−.